GabeScott/standard-works-vault/General Conference/1980 April - An Example of What Welfare Services Can Do.md

 # An Example of What Welfare Services Can Do

-*By By Harold G. Hillam - President, Idaho Falls Idaho South Stake*
+By Harold G. Hillam - *President, Idaho Falls Idaho South Stake*

 *Given in the April session of the 1980 General Conference*